David

 First Prize in the British Medical Association’s Popular

-Medical Book Awards, and was welcomed by John Bayley as “the
+Medical Book Awards, and was welcomed by John Bayley as "the definitive work on Alzheimer's."
+The Los Angeles

-Times Book Review called it, “A remarkable addition
+Times Book Review called it, "a remarkable addition

 to the literature of the science of the mind.”
 (More reviews here).
 In January,